jordanblakey/blender-scripting/README.md

 This project uses the `pre-commit` python module to ensure code quality and consistency.
-These hooks are automatically installed when you run `poe install`, and can be run on demand with `poe pre-commit`.
+These hooks are automatically installed when you run `poe install`, and can be run on demand withnormal maps and texture painting `poe pre-commit`.

 - lint and format using `ruff`, `shfmt`, `shellcheck`, and `markdownlint`, `yamllint`, `actionlint`.